-To verify how many hours a person is sleeping, doctors may ask them to keep a sleep log for a few weeks or use actigraphy, which monitors movements, to verify how long and how well they are sleeping.
+To verify how many hours a person is sleeping, doctors may ask them to keep a sleep log for a few weeks or use actigraphy, a wrist-worn device that tracks movement patterns to estimate sleep duration and quality.
 Symptoms of insufficient sleep syndrome usually disappear once the person has caught up on sleep.

 Causes of Sleep Deprivation